marcosvidolin/firestore-bulk-loader/README.md

-# firebase-load-data
+# firebase-bulk-loader

-A easy way to load/import data to Firebase
+A Firebase tool to load data to Firestore.